Minnesota governor rolls out plan to fight climate change

 Walz made the announcement at a research center for Ecolab, a Fortune 500 company that provides cleaning, sanitizing and water and energy management solutions.

+GOP gubernatorial candidate Scott Jensen criticized the governor’s plan for not once mentioning nuclear power as a potential source of low-carbon electricity.

+“However, Governor Walz’s report does mention the words ‘equity’ or ‘equitable’ 40 times,” Jensen said in a statement “While equality is something we should all strive for, it’s clear that this is a political document meant to shore up his base before an election, rather than a serious solution for Minnesota’s energy problems.”

-The campaign of GOP gubernatorial candidate Scott Jensen did not immediately respond to a request for comment on Walz’s climate change proposals.
-Jensen has said relatively little on environmental issues in this campaign but has proposed a slate of ideas to reduce energy costs, including scrapping the governor’s Clean Cars plan.
+Jensen has proposed a slate of ideas to reduce energy costs, including scrapping the governor’s Clean Cars plan.

 “It is really important for Minnesota to have a governor who understands the threat that climate change presents to Minnesota, for this generation and future generations,” said Democratic House Speaker Melissa Hortman, of Brooklyn Park.
 She added that Walz’s plan will build on the climate change provisions of President Joe Biden’s Inflation Reduction Act.